 - Overview and scrutiny task groups provide an opportunity to develop an indepth councillor led perspective on a local problem.
 Councillors can draw upon their knowledge of the area and the concerns of residents.
 They therefore bring a fresh insight and offer practical solutions to enhance services for local people. - 2.
 This review will focus on preventing diabetes to improve the quality of life for residents and reduce the burden on NHS services.
 Diabetes mellitus is a common life-long health condition.
 It is caused when the amount of glucose in the blood is too high because the body cannot use it properly.
 This is because the pancreas doesn't produce any insulin, or not enough insulin, to help glucose enter the body's cells or the insulin that is produced does not work properly (known as insulin resistance).
 If left untreated or poorly controlled, diabetes can lead to serious health problems, from limb amputations, blindness and kidney failure and a greater risk of cardiovascular disease, heart attack and stroke. - 3.
 The task group has chosen to focus on Type 2 diabetes; where the body can still make insulin, but not enough, or the insulin it does produce does not work properly.
 Around 90% of adults with diabetes have Type 2.
 A number of factors can lead to people being at risk of developing Type 2 diabetes; this incudes, family history, age and those within some ethnic groups.
 The risk is exacerbated by lifestyle factors such as obesity, poor diet and an inactive lifestyle.
 Therefore maintaining a healthy weight, regular exercise can, in some cases prevent the condition or can control the symptoms that can prevent further complications.
 Local authorities through their public health teams and working with health and voluntary sector partners can play a central role in helping to promote healthy lifestyles and greater awareness of the risks. - 4.
 Support for people in the South Asian Community will be the focus of this review as they are up to six times more likely to be diagnosed with diabetes than people of white ethnicity.
 This group are also more likely to experience complications from the condition at a younger age. - 5.
-This review was inspired by the Greater London Assembly report 'Blood Sugar Rush' Diabetes Time bomb in London 2.
+This review was inspired by the Greater London Assembly report 'Blood Sugar Rush' Diabetes Time bomb in London .
 The report highlighted that more and more people are contracting Type 2 diabetes; largely due to rising obesity and the increase in ethnic diversity in London.
-This has led to an
+This has led to an estimated 75% increase over the last decade.
+Diabetes is now the biggest single cause of amputation, stroke, blindness and end-stage kidney failure in the UK.

-2 Blood Sugar Rush' Diabetes Time bomb in London, Greater London Assembly report ,2014.
+&lt;sup>2 Blood Sugar Rush' Diabetes Time bomb in London, Greater London Assembly report ,2014.